-You must bring these books with you when you start back after the holiday.
+You must bring this book with you when you start back after the holiday.

-A good starting point is eMagazine, use the search function to find articles on your chosen text
+A good starting point is eMagazine, use the search function to find articles on The Bloody Chamber

 (To log in, you’ll need the details you’ll find by clicking on the ’emagazine’ tab at the top of this page.)

 I also recommend that you use the British Library site, this has a whole section dedicated to Angela Carter and The Bloody Chamber